An algebraic analysis of the graph modularity: Modularity nodal domains

 \section{Modularity nodal domains}

-As recalled in Definition \ref{def:strong_nd} and Definition \ref{def:weak_nd}, any vector $u \in \RR^n$ induces some nodal domains over $G$, that is some maximal connected subsets of the vertices $V$ related with the changes of sign inside $u$.
+As recalled in Definition \ref{def:strong_nd} and Definition \ref{def:weak_nd}, any vector $u \in \RR^n$ induces some nodal domains over $G$, that is some maximal connected subsets of the vertices $V$ related with sign changes inside $u$.
 Hereafter, we consider nodal domains induced by eigenvectors of the modularity matrix of the graph, which we call \textit{modularity nodal domains}.
-The aim this section is to derive a nodal domain theorem analogous to Theorem \ref{teo:laplacian-strong-domains} for the modularity nodal domains, contributing to the analysis and the improvement of the spectral-based methods for community detection, proposed by Newman and Girvan \cite{newman-girvan} and well summarized in \cite[Ch.\ 11]{newman-book}.
+The aim of this section is to derive a nodal domain theorem analogous to Theorem \ref{teo:laplacian-strong-domains} for the modularity nodal domains, contributing to the analysis and the improvement of the spectral-based methods for community detection, proposed by Newman and Girvan \cite{newman-girvan} and well summarized in \cite{santo-fortunato} and \cite[Ch.\ 11]{newman-book}.

 We will say that a nodal domain $S\subset V$ induced by a vector $u$ is {\em positive} or {\em negative}, according to the sign of $u$ over $S$.
 If $S_1$ and $S_2$ are two nodal domains, we say that $S_1$ is adjacent to $S_2$, in symbols $S_1 \approx S_2$, if there exists $i \in S_1$ and $j \in S_2$ such that $i \sim j$.
 The maximality of the nodal domains therefore implies that a necessary condition for $S_1 \approx S_2$ is that $S_1$ and $S_2$ have different signs.